kaushikgopal/kotlin-web-site/pages/docs/reference/properties.md

     get() = this.size == 0
 ```

+Note here that `isEmpty` being a `val` doesn't generate a setter and the custom getter here doesn't reference the `field` identifier.

 ### Backing Properties

 If you want to do something that does not fit into this "implicit backing field" scheme, you can always fall back to having a *backing property*: